-The other thing helping theis a couple of excellent wide-angle zoom lenses.
+The other thing helping the Fujifilm X-T30 is a couple of excellent wide-angle zoom lenses.
 Both the Fujifilm XF 10-24mm F4 and 8-16mm F2.8 are stunning — if not exactly cheap.
 Or, for photographers who want to travel light, the XF 16mm F2.8 is a low-profile, wide-angle prime lens that adds a barely perceptible 5.5 ounces to the camera.

 Read our Fujifilm X-T30 review.

 Dynamic range refers to the range of brightness a camera can capture before detail is “clipped,” meaning either too dark or too bright to register.
 Dynamic range is important in landscape photography because there is often a significant difference between the brightest and darkest areas of the image, and you can’t use flash to fill in the shadows like you could with a portrait.

 Cameras measure dynamic range in the relative unit of “stops.”
 An increase of 1 stop means doubling the brightness.
 The best cameras have a dynamic range approaching 15 stops.
 To take advantage of your camera’s full dynamic range, make sure you are shooting in RAW.

 You can capture even greater dynamic range by bracketing exposures for a high-dynamic range (HDR) composite, which combines several photos shot at different exposure settings to maximize detail throughout the full tonal range of the scene.